w3c/webappsec-suborigins/specs/suborigins/spec.markdown

 <section>
 ### Relationship with Sensitive Permissions

-DOM storage, cookies, document.domain, etc.
+We need to discuss DOM storage, cookies, document.domain, etc. In particular, we should relate this to http://www.w3.org/TR/html5/browsers.html#sandboxing.
+{:.issue}

 </section> <!-- /Impact on Web Platform::Relationship with Sensitive Permissions -->